-- The condom or barrier method used on the fertile days can fail.
+- The condom or barrier method used on fertile days can fail.

 - The algorithm can give a “false” green day within your fertile window.
-This method failure rate is monitored closely in our clinical studies, and the research shows it to be 0.5%, meaning that half a woman out of 100 per year (or 5 out of 1000) becomes pregnant due to this reason.
+This method failure rate is monitored closely in our clinical studies, and the research shows it to be 0.7%, meaning that slightly more than half a woman out of 100 per year (or 7 out of 1000) becomes pregnant due to this reason.

 In short, most pregnancies using Natural Cycles are due to unprotected sex on red days, which shows that it is very important to use protection during those days.